Bargaining: Regional differences

-In North America and Europe, bargaining is restricted to expensive or one-of-a-kind items (automobiles, antiques, jewelry, art, real estate, trade sales of businesses) and informal sales settings such as flea markets and garage sales.
+In North America, Australia, and Europe, bargaining is typically confined to transactions involving expensive or one-of-a-kind items (automobiles, antiques, jewelry, art, real estate, trade sales of businesses) and informal sales settings such as flea markets and garage sales.
 In other regions of the world, bargaining may be the norm, even for small commercial transactions.

 In Indonesia and elsewhere in Asia, locals haggle for goods and services everywhere from street markets to hotels.
 Even children learn to haggle from a young age.
 Participating in that tradition can make foreigners feel accepted.
-On the other hand, in Thailand, haggling seems to be softer than the other countries due to Thai culture, in which people tend to be humble and avoiding of arguments.
+On the other hand, in Thailand, haggling seems to be softer than the other countries due to Thai culture, in which people tend to be humble and try to avoid arguments.
 However, haggling for food items is strongly discouraged in Southeast Asia and is considered an insult, because food is seen as a common necessity that is not to be treated as a tradable good.

 In almost all large complex business negotiations, a certain amount of bargaining takes place.
 One simplified 'western' way to decide when it's time to bargain is to break negotiation into two stages: creating value and claiming value.
 Claiming value is another phrase for bargaining.
 Many cultures take offense when they perceive the other side as having started bargaining too soon.
 This offense is usually as a result of their wanting to first create value for longer before they bargain together.
 The Chinese culture, by contrast, places a much higher value on taking time to build a business relationship before starting to create value or bargain.
 Not understanding when to start bargaining has ruined many an otherwise positive business negotiation.

 In areas where bargaining at the retail level is common, the option to bargain often depends on the presence of the store's owner.
 A chain store managed by clerks is more likely to use fixed pricing than an independent store managed by an owner or one of the owner's trusted employees.

-The store's ambiance may also be used to signal whether or not bargaining is appropriate.
-For instance, a comfortable and air-conditioned store with posted prices usually does not allow bargaining, but a stall in a bazaar or marketplace may.
-Supermarkets and other chain stores almost never allow bargaining.
-However, the importance of ambiance may depend on the cultural commitment to bargaining.
-In Israel, prices on day-to-day items (clothing, toiletries) may be negotiable even in a Western-style store manned by a clerk.